This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat the oil in a large skillet over medium heat.
-Add the shrimp and cook for 3-4 minutes, stirring halfway.
+• Heat the 1 tbsp olive oil in a large skillet over medium heat.
+Add the 1 pound large shrimp and cook for 3-4 minutes, stirring halfway.

 • Pour over the teriyaki sauce, and cook, stirring continuously for 1-2 minutes.
 The shrimp is done when it's pink and opaque, while the sauce should be thick to evenly coat the shrimp.

-• Garnish with green onions, sesame seeds and serve with cooked rice and shredded carrots.
+• Garnish with 2 green onions (sliced) and 2 tsp toasted sesame seeds, and serve with cooked jasmine rice and shredded carrots.

 Notes